pbikki/custom-terraform-container/README.md

 ```
 ## Points to be noted
 - The `main.tf` in the container image is only a sample terraform plan that provisions a VSI with GPU.
 It can be modified to have more options or new terraform files can be copied into the container for testing
 - The variables like the operating system, VSI GPU flavor, datacenter are set to default values and can be overidden.
-For details, take a look into `variable.tf` file from the image
+For details, take a look into `variable.tf` file
 - The above steps show only one way to supply variable values to terrform plan.
 Other ways like using `tfvars` file or if running on a kube pod, a  config map can be created and thus the variables can be retrieved as env variables.
 More details can be found at [Input Variables](https://www.terraform.io/docs/configuration-0-11/variables.html)